7stud/common-lisp/fiveam/fiveam-tutorial.md

 ```
 ; Evaluation aborted on #<NAME-CONFLICT {70083FF8B3}>
 ```

-after you've been editing any of your project's files to correct those very errors, then reload both "systems" in the repl:
+that you know you've corrected, then try reloading both of your project's "systems" in the repl:
 ```
 CL-USER> (ql:quickload "proj2")